Arthritis of neck

 C5-C6 nerve roots form the upper trunk

-C7 nerve root form the middle trunk
+C7 nerve root from the middle trunk

 C8-T1 nerve roots form the lower trunk